bjspi/WhisperTyper/README.md

     ```
     > **Note for macOS users**: See full [macOS installation instructions](#installation-on-macos) below.

-3. Run the application, for headless operation on Windows, use `pythonw` instead of python:
+3. Run the application, for headless operation on Windows, use `pythonw` instead of python -> No window will be shown on the Taskbar.
     ```bash
     python run.py
     # or